-The Division of the Vice President and General Counsel comprises three offices under the leadership of Vice President and General Counsel, Dorothy K. Robinson: the Office of General Counsel, the Office of Enterprise Risk Management, and the Office of Federal Relations.
+The Division of the Senior Vice President and General Counsel comprises three offices under the leadership of General Counsel, Alexander E. Dreier: the Office of General Counsel, the Office of Enterprise Risk Management, and the Office of Federal Relations.

 The Office of General Counsel (OGC) provides legal counsel, representation, and oversight of work on the wide range of legal matters affecting Yale University and its component organizations.
 OGC’s staff of professional attorneys advise administrators and faculty on legal and regulatory questions related to Yale’s activities, including transactional matters, dispute resolution, and policy formulation.
 They also represent the interests of the University in administrative and judicial proceedings.

 The Office of Federal Relations (OFR) coordinates the University’s federal relations efforts.
 OFR monitors developments in federal legislative and administrative policies and advocates for policies and programs benefiting higher education and research and furthering the University’s mission.
 OFR follows a broad range of issues including student financial aid, funding for research, and legislation and regulation affecting intellectual property, immigration and visas, and tax rules affecting charitable organizations, as well as many other topics.

 The Office of Enterprise Risk Management (ERM) coordinates the University’s risk management efforts and directs a comprehensive enterprise risk program.
 ERM is a resource for University managers and other members of the Yale community to obtain risk management advice so that they can carry out University activities in a manner that adequately considers safety, financial, reputational, and other risks.
 ERM also has primary responsibility for negotiating and ensuring the sufficiency of the University’s insurance portfolio and other risk and loss control programs.